guptaryan73/MentorConnect/README.md

 ## Contributing

-Contributions are what make the open source community such an amazing place to be learn, inspire, and create.
+Contributions are what makes the open-source community such an amazing place to learn, inspire, and create.
 Any contributions you make are __extremely appreciated__.

 For more details, please refer to [CONTRIBUTING.md](CONTRIBUTING.md).